devonschafer/Offline_Dictionary/README.md

 Hopefully someone finds this useful.
 Each file by itself is about 9.5 MB.

-Note: The DictionaryClass_dict.py I actually used in my project as a imported class, so this file is error free and can be imported as is in Python >= 3.5.
+Note: The DictionaryClass_dict.py I actually used in my project as a imported class, so this file is error free and can be imported as is in Python >= 3.5 (in the path of your project: from DictionaryClass_dict import DictionaryWords).